Explore

 Related:

-Consider these questions as you think about the best organizational structure for your team:
+Consider these questions as you think about the best way to organize your product group:

 • Who are your target customers?
 How do their needs vary?

-• Which business goals are you trying to achieve?
+• Which business goals do you want to achieve?

-• Are there multiple products or product lines to be managed?
+• Are there multiple products or product lines to manage?

-• What resources will be dedicated to each team?
+• What resources will you dedicate to each team?

 Description